-At Dreamcatcher Apartments, you can choose from Standard or Luxury Studio Apartments, in single or twin configurations.
+At Dreamcatcher Apartments, you can choose from Standard or Luxury Studio Apartments, in one or two bedroom configurations.

 These award winning apartments are stylish, spacious and comfortable, with all of the conveniences needed to ensure your Port Douglas holiday is a pleasure.

 air conditioning and ceiling fans

 lock-up storage area

 direct dial STD/ISD phones